Veech fibrations: Introduction

-Our method for understanding the representation $\rho_m: \Aff^+(Y_q, \omega_q) \to \Sp(H_1(Y_q; \Z / m \Z))$ extends to all \emph{algebraically primitive} Veech surfaces.
-These Veech surfaces are those for which the action of $\phi \in \Aff^+(X,\omega)$ on $H_1(X;\R)$ is entirely ``tautological,'' meaning that it can be read off from the derivative of $\phi$.
-We establish similar results for all other known algebraically primitive Veech surfaces: \begin{theorem} Let $(X, \omega)$ be a Veech surface in one of the following families: \begin{enumerate}[label=(\roman*)] \item the genus $2$ Weierstrass eigenforms in $\Omega \mathcal{M}_2(2)$ with nonsquare discriminant, \item the regular $n$-gon surfaces with $n$ twice a prime or a power of 2, or \item the sporadic Veech surfaces $E_7$ and $E_8$ (see \autoref{subsec:sporadic}). \end{enumerate} For a prime $p \ge 3$ in a computable set of primes depending on $(X, \omega)$, the natural map $\pi_1(\Xt_{p}) \to \pi_1(\overline{B}_{p})$ is an isomorphism and $\Xt_{p}$ is a minimal surface of general type.
-Formulas for $e(\Xt_p)$ and $\sigma(\Xt_p)$ are in Table \ref{tab:l-tables} for family (i), Tables \ref{tab:BM_q_and_2q}-\ref{tab:BM_2tok} for family (ii), and Table \ref{tab:sporadics} for family (iii). \end{theorem} The set of primes for each family are listed in \autoref{thm:invariants-l-tables}, \autoref{thm:BM_computations}, and \autoref{thm:invariants-sporadic}.
+Our methods for understanding the representation $\rho_m$ for the case of the double polygon surface extend to all \emph{algebraically primitive} Veech surfaces.
+These are Veech surfaces for which the action of an affine automorphism $\phi \in \Aff^+(X,\omega)$ on $H_1(X;\R)$ is ``tautological'' in a precise sense.
+There are three known families of algebraically primitive Veech surfaces: \begin{enumerate}[label=(\roman*)] \item the genus $2$ \emph{Weierstrass eigenforms} in the \emph{minimal stratum} with nonsquare discriminant, which were classified by McMullen~\cite{McMullen_Billiards_Tcurves_Hilbert_modular_surfaces}. \item the regular $n$-gon surfaces studied by Veech \cite{Veech} where $n$ is prime, twice a prime, or a power of $2$, \item the ``sporadic'' Veech surfaces $E_6$ and $E_7$ discovered by Leininger~\cite{Leininger_2004}. \end{enumerate} We solve \autoref{prob:geography-problem} for all these families.

+\begin{theorem} Let $(X, \omega)$ be a Veech surface in one of the families (i)-(iii) described above, and for $m \geq 3$, let $\Xt_m \rightarrow \overline{B}_m$ be the $m$-congruence Veech fibration.
+Then for a prime $p \ge 3$ in a computable set of primes depending on $(X, \omega)$: \begin{itemize} \item $\Xt_p$ is a minimal surface of general type, \item the map $\pi_1(\Xt_p) \rightarrow \pi_1(\overline{B}_p)$ is an isomorphism, \item formulas for the Euler characteristic and signature of $\Xt_p$ are given in Table \ref{tab:l-tables} for family (i), Tables \ref{tab:BM_q_and_2q}-\ref{tab:BM_2tok} for family (ii), and Table \ref{tab:sporadics} for family (iii). \end{itemize} \end{theorem}